Are Your Values Valuable ?

 Clarity, Not Confusion

-When you confuse values with beliefs or behaviours, you can run into trouble.
+When you define your beliefs or behaviours before clarifying your values, you can run into trouble.

 There will be inconsistency and confusion.